Kingxukai/linux/Documentation/userspace-api/media/rc/lirc-dev-intro.rst

 data between userspace and kernelspace.
 Fundamentally, it is just a chardev (/dev/lircX, for X = 0, 1, 2, ...), with a number of standard struct file_operations defined on it.
-With respect to transporting raw IR and decoded scancodes to and fro, the essential fops are read, write and ioctl.
+With respect to transporting raw IR and decoded scancodes to and fro, the woke essential fops are read, write and ioctl.

 It is also possible to attach a BPF program to a LIRC device for decoding raw IR into scancodes.